maxxiimo/the-front-end-manifesto/foundation-markup.md

     # You can have the root of your site routed with "root"
     # just remember to delete public/index.html.
     root :to => 'pages#home'

 If you run WEBrick, your application should now just work.

     $ rails server

-### Our Foundation
+#### End Result

 Although not apparent yet, i.e. visually, we have created a top-notch markup foundation for your application.
 With everything in place, and given that you followed Step 2 above, your homepage should look something like this:

 ![][Basic HTML]